If you were to write down the 10 most important principles that you live by, what would they be? This is your credo.

 Start creating a list of the different actions that align with your values and the behaviors that you want to model for the people around you.

 Don’t worry about being perfect.
-Just get started — and share your credo drafts below or on this LinkedIn post.
+Just get started — and share your credo drafts in the comments below.

 Leadership Credo Examples